-Arrange the carrot and celery sticks on the plate and apply 1 oz blue cheese dressing to the plate.
+Arrange the carrot and celery sticks on the plate and make a 1 oz/30 ml puddle of blue cheese dressing.
 Combine the wing sauce with the melted butter and blend or shake well.

 Arrange the wings on the plate and drizzle sauce over them.
 Garnish with chopped parsley (optional).